junguler/easy-primitive-batch/README.md

 i'll try to help if i can but my knowlege of the language is pretty limited so you are better served searching online

 ### what about linux?
-i've uploaded a linux binary as well, make it executable if it's not already
+i've uploaded a linux binary as well, make it executable in the terminal if it's not already
 ```
 chmod +x primitive
 ```